itzCozi/The-Daily-Compress/README.md

 Computer modern memory
 Big O Complexity rendered unnecessary
 AI moderation
-Bill gates and his relationship with jeffery epstein Ponzi scheme cryptocurrency
+Ponzi scheme cryptocurrency
 What happened to vr
 The decline of the metaverse